Arnold Meri: Involvement in deportation and the charge of genocide

 In 2003, the Estonia Security Police investigated Meri for participating in the deportations of Estonians in Hiiumaa in 1949.
 In August 2007, three months after the April Events, the Estonian Western Circuit Prosecutor's Office formally charged Arnold Meri with genocide, for his admitted role in organising the deportation of 251 Estonian civilians from the island of Hiiumaa to the Novosibirsk region of Siberia.
 According to the Prosecutor's Office, most of the deportees were women and children, and 43 subsequently died.
 Meri had acknowledged taking part in the deportations, but denied responsibility.
-According to the BBC, Estonia's claims that genocide took place is not widely accepted.
+According to the BBC, Estonia's claims that genocide took place are not widely accepted.

 On 20 May 2008 the trial against Meri began.
 Meri pleaded not guilty.
 In his defense, Meri maintained that he was appointed to monitor the compliance of the process with then-current laws and to ensure that the punitive actions were limited to the individuals specifically listed by security services.
 Meri claimed that he was unable to control the abuses of the local authorities and withdrew from the process.
 For this decision he himself was prosecuted, stripped of his military honors and expelled from the Communist Party in 1949.
 Meri maintained that he was targeted by the current Estonian authorities in retaliation for his anti-fascist activities and harsh critique of the Estonian government.

-In May 2008, the Russian Duma wrote to the European Parliament with a call to stop what they called a "shameful trial".
-The adopted statement in part read: "The trial is a purely political order to revise the results of WWII and to discredit the efforts of the anti-Hitler coalition to save mankind from the fascist plague".
-On 2 April 2009, the European Parliament passed the resolution on European conscience and totalitarianism.

 Death

 Arnold Meri died in his sleep on 27 March 2009 at the age of 89.
 This automatically halted Meri's trial.

 The President of Russia Dmitry Medvedev posthumously awarded Meri the Order of Honour within hours of Meri's death.
 In a telegram to Meri's widow, Yekaterina, Medvedev wrote "Arnold Meri was an exceptional and courageous figure, who devoted his entire life to the ideals of justice, freedom and humanism.
 Decorated with the Hero of the Soviet Union for his feats on the battlefields of the Great Patriotic War, he fought Nazism to the end of his days, and actively resisted attempts to rewrite history and whitewash those responsible for the twentieth century’s greatest tragedy, and their accomplices."

-Meri was interred on 1 April 2009 in the Liiva cemetery on the outskirts of Tallinn in a funeral which was attended by several hundred people.
+Meri was interred on 1 April 2009 in the Liiva Cemetery on the outskirts of Tallinn in a funeral which was attended by several hundred people.